WHY I AM NOT A PRETERIST

 There are several different forms of Preterism.
 Full Preterism views all of the prophecies of the Bible as having already been fulfilled in their entirety since the fall of Jerusalem in A.D.
 70. Full Preterism is a very recent innovation that has no adherents in any of the writings of the early church.

 Partial Preterism maintains a future return of Christ, but views His "coming in the clouds" as described in Matthew 24:29-31 as having been fulfilled in A.D.
 70 with the fall of Jerusalem.
-Most of my remarks henceforth will be dealing with full preterism.
+While I also disagree with this interpretation, most of my remarks henceforth will be dealing with full preterism.

 1. Jesus and Preterism.